JackSzwergold/Writing/memories/Raves, Erasure and a Supposedly Fun Party.md

 After standing around and soaking in this crap for a while, Todd came over to me and wanted to talk out on the terrace.
 I walked out with him, he lit up a cigarette, blew it in my face and just blurted, “So I guess it might be hard finding a job out there, Jack.”

-Oh, I need to mention at the time this happened—in the spring of 2001—I was no longer working for the wacky weekly newspaper who I helped grow from a Midwestern beer and pizza coupon rag to something that was praised by *The New Yorker*.
+Oh, I need to mention at the time this happened — in the spring of 2001 — I was no longer working for the wacky weekly newspaper who I helped grow from a Midwestern beer and pizza coupon rag to something that was praised by _The New Yorker_.
 I was kicked out in a cull of staff by the power-hungry business owner who previously pushed out his more editorially-focused creative partner and now had dreams of expanding his wacky weekly newspaper empire into adult classifieds and crap like that.
 Never mind you film, TV and publishing companies and others wanted to work with us; this guy’s dreams included selling his paper and his staff short at any and every turn.

-But despite all of that I managed to land a humble—but somewhat stable—freelance gig a few months later.
+But despite all of that I managed to land a humble — but somewhat stable — freelance gig a few months later.
 I was financially living from month to month, but at least I was able to not fall off the face of the Earth thanks to the job.

-Anyway, Todd was basically bullying me about me being unemployed—he was happy I was ditched since I never acknowledge his unwanted sexual advances and was threatened by me—and he wanted to bask in the glow of ruining someone’s life.
+Anyway, Todd was basically bullying me about me being unemployed — he was happy I was ditched since I never acknowledge his unwanted sexual advances and was threatened by me — and he wanted to bask in the glow of ruining someone’s life.

 And my response was simply to say, “Well, I have a job now.
 So hey,” to which his face turned pale and like a panicked roach when the light comes on, he spazzed a bit, blubbered his head a bit and then ran out of the terrace and back onto the dark joyless party.

 I guess he wanted to gloat about the destruction of my career and it wasn’t fun anymore when I told him life moved on I was back on my feet.

-***

-I walked back into the the apartment and spotted our mutual friend who—like me—was dragged to this hot mess from what was a casually fun thing in Brooklyn.
+I walked back into the the apartment and spotted our mutual friend who — like me — was dragged to this hot mess from what was a casually fun thing in Brooklyn.

 “Let’s head back to Brooklyn,” I said.
 He nodded and agreed, but insisted on saying goodbye to Todd and his girlfriend.